 GETTING IT DONE: LEGISLATIVE RESOLUTION OR STATE BALLOT PROP?

 Another, slightly provocative way of asking this is: Shall we name the bridge through the politicians, or directly through the people?

-Typically, in California, namings of state-owned bridges and roads have been done "through the politicians" — specifically, via non-binding joint resolution of the two houses of the state legislature.
+The San Francisco-Oakland Bay Bridge is owned by the state of California.
+Typically, namings of state-owned bridges in California have been done via non-binding joint resolution of the two houses of the California state legislature.

 In this scenario, one or more elected officials in either the Assembly or the Senate introduces a naming resolution, which then is shepherded through a series of committee and floor votes of both houses.
 If the motion advances and the resolution passes on the final floor vote, the new name is put into effect.
 The original citizen sponsors of the resolution are obligated to raise any and all funds needed to fabricate and install highway signs.

-I also would prefer that the success of the Emperor Norton naming proposal not hang so thoroughly — as these things so often do — in the balance of a hundred partisan political deals that are made outside the public view and that trade on political favors that have nothing to do with the Emperor.
+There also is the reality that — as these things so often go — the success of the Emperor Norton naming proposal likely would hang in the balance of a hundred partisan political deals that are made outside the public view and that trade on political favors that have nothing to do with the Emperor.

 Through its many research and education efforts, The Emperor's Bridge Campaign is doing everything it can to lodge this truer picture of the Emperor into the public imagination.

 Our upcoming book of selected Proclamations of Emperor Norton will be be a key tool in this enterprise.

 But, whether an Emperor Norton Bridge resolution is to be introduced in Sacramento in 2019 or in 2022, it will take every day of the next 6 months or 3-and-a-half years to build the support necessary for this bridge-naming proposal to succeed.

 And this effort needs early adopters now.